 To ensure you meet the Challenge goal, we recommend you run a small amount over 10 kilometers during your activity (about .5km / .3mi).
 This will give you a buffer in the event your activity distance is shortened after upload to Strava due to the cleanup of GPS irregularities.
 You can learn about how distance is calculated for our app by reading this Knowledge Base Article.

 There is no time limit to complete the 10 kilometers as long as the elapsed time of the run is under 24 hours.

 The Challenge period starts and ends based on each runners local time zone.

-Manual entries or treadmill runs will not count towards your Challenge effort.
+Manual entries, treadmill runs or runs marked private will not count towards your Challenge effort.

 All activities logged during the Challenge period must be uploaded to Strava no later than three days after the Challenge ends.